May I watch a class?

 Wing Tsun is a fighting /self-defense martial art.
 In self-defense, a fight should last several seconds.
 If it lasts longer, the defender might be in trouble.
 We have special classes in free-hand-fighting.
 It is not the same as point-sparring.
 Wing Tsun techniques do not mesh well with typical point-sparring matches of other styles.
 However, we aim to make our presence known at tournaments with demonstrations and support.

 Can I lose weight with Wing Tsun training?

 A good over-all workout is had by students in our classes in the process of learning and training the Wing Tsun routines and self-defense practice.
+Exercise is a recommended part of most weight- loss programs.
 However, science has indicated that diet is a greater factor than exercise in losing weight.